Fee Free Refinance Mortgage Adviser

 Its vital to consider both the interest rate and any fees to work out the exact total cost when moving to a new deal.

-- Broker fees: Some mortgage brokers will charge various fees for using their services to remortgage.
-Here at Alexander Southwell Mortgage Services we do not charge you any broker fees meaning to remortgage through us you will not be charged a penny to do so.
+- Some mortgage brokers will charge various fees for using their services to remortgage.
+Here at Alexander Southwell Mortgage Services we offer fee free remortgage advice.

-- Early repayment charges (ERC’s): These are fees that must be paid if you are leaving your current mortgage deal before it ends.
-We will discuss this with you to avoid any costs as this can be thousands of pounds which can be avoided if this is suitable for you.
+- If you decide to exit your current mortgage deal before its expiration, there are fees that need to be paid.
+To prevent incurring these potentially significant costs, we will have a discussion with you to assess whether this option is suitable, potentially saving you thousands of pounds.
 You do not have to pay any early repayment charges if you’re currently on the lenders standard variable rate or your current deal has finished.

-- Mortgage exit fee: Administration charges can sometimes be charged when paying off your mortgage in full, either to re-mortgage somewhere else or because you have repaid the mortgage in full.
+- Administration charges can sometimes be charged when paying off your mortgage in full, either to re-mortgage somewhere else or because you have repaid the mortgage in full.
 Not all lenders charge these and the fee’s can vary.